 Low anterior resection (LAR)

-The surgeon removes the diseased portion of the rectum and the sigmoid colon.
+In this procedure, the surgeon removes the diseased portion of the rectum and the sigmoid colon.
 Because this surgery takes place so deep in the pelvis, patients may be at a higher risk of anastomotic leaks and fecal incontinence.
 To reduce the risk, your surgeon may create a temporary ostomy to divert fecal matter away from the newly created anastomosis.
 Rectal cancer patients are also at increased risk of developing low anterior resection syndrome (LARS), a collection of symptoms ranging from incontinence with frequency and urgency to constipation and incomplete emptying.
 Patients who had a low anterior resection are more likely to experience sexual dysfunction.

 Learn more about colorectal resections, or colectomies, in this video by Medtronic: